juergenweb/FrontendContact/README.md

 * [Run multiple forms on one page](#run-multiple-forms-on-one-page)
 * [Multilanguage](#multi-language)

 ## Configurations
-After you have installed the module, you have to set the default email address where the mails should be sent to.
-This email address can be entered manually or you choose a ProcessWire field, which contains the email address.
+After you have installed the module, you have to set a default email address where the mails should be sent to.
+This email address can be entered manually or you can choose a ProcessWire field, which contains the email address.
 All other configuration options are optional.

 * **`Show or hide the following fields`** gender, name, surname, subject, file upload, privacy and send copy (email and message field are mandatory and therefore permanent and not selectable whether to be shown or not)